BC-US--Bill Cosby,ADVISORY, US | Taiwan News

 DAILY COVERAGE

 The Cosby trial starts Monday, June 5, and is expected to last at least two weeks.
-AP reporters and photographers will cover the trial daily.
+AP reporters and photographers will cover the trial daily, which is expected to run from 9:30 a.m. to 5 p.m. each day.
 Reporters are not allowed to file from inside the courtroom, and can file only when there are breaks in the proceedings.

 No photo or video coverage is allowed in the courtroom, either, though pool coverage is allowed inside courthouse hallways.